Hawkmistress!: Plot summary

 Orain and Carlo believe themselves betrayed, and leave the monastery, taking Caryl Hastur as a hostage.
 Caryl is put in Romilly's care.

 At an inn in Caer Donn, Orain makes a pass at Romilly, believing her to be a boy, and is shocked to discover that she is a girl.
 He takes her to the hostel of the Sisterhood of the Sword where his cousin, Jandria, lives.
 He also asks Jandria to take charge of Caryl Hastur.
 Romilly becomes a member of the Sisterhood.
 A contingent of the Sisterhood join Carolin's forces.
 Romilly's hawk, Preciosa, reappears.

 At Jandria's request, Romilly accompanies Caryl back to his father in Hali city.
 Romilly returns to Jandria with medical supplies.
 At Serrais, Romilly is assigned to train horses, among them a black stallion whom she names Sunstar.
 She and Jandria deliver the horses to Carolin's camp, where her brother, Ruyven, is also engaged caring for the sentry birds.
 At that time, Romilly discovers that "Dom Carlo" is actually King Carolin Hastur.

 Several days later, the two armies engage in battle.
 Carolin learns that Lyondri is holding Orain and threatening to kill him.
 Romilly sneaks into the city, and is able to find Orain's location.
 She meets Caryl, who out of disgust with his father's torture of Orain, agrees to help free him.
 They return to Carolin's camp.

-Romilly decides that she must enter Tramontana tower for laran training.
+Romilly decides to enter Tramontana tower for laran training.